fastapi/typer/docs/tutorial/commands/index.md

 It's like if the same big program `git` had several small programs inside.

 !!! tip
     A command looks the same as a *CLI argument*, it's just some name without a preceding `--`.
-But commands have predefined name, and are used to group different sets of functionalities into the same CLI application.
+But commands have a predefined name, and are used to group different sets of functionalities into the same CLI application.

 ## Command or subcommand